 Cataract surgery is usually performed at our own surgery center located in the Inland Eye Institute.
 The Eye Surgery Center has seen the completion of thousands of major ophthalmic procedures since its opening in 1985, and has become an ambulatory surgery center of choice for the Inland Empire.

-To learn more about your cataract surgery options, contact us today to schedule your Cataract Consultation.
+To learn more about your cataract surgery options, contact us today to schedule your Cataract Evaluation.